WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 #### Step 1: Connect the serial pins (UART)
 If you're using a `Meadow F7v2 Feather` board, you will need to connect `D00` and `D01` pins to the `TX` and `RX` click board pins, respectively, to establish the data communication between them.
-#### Step 2: Connect turn-on and supply pins
+#### Step 2: Connect enable and supply pins
 You need to connect the `D10` pin to the `EN` **NimbeLink Skywire click board** pin.
 Additionally, connect the `3.3V`, `5V`, and `GND` pins on both sides of the Skywire click board.
 If you are using another click board for the **BG95-M3** module, you need to connect the `D10` pin to the equivalent power-up pin.

-> **Notes**: Feel free to use other pins to turn on the cellular module, as well as another Meadow serial port, just remember to consider it when setting the cellular config file.
+> **Notes**: Feel free to use other pins to enable the cellular module, as well as another Meadow serial port, just remember to consider it when setting the cellular config file.

 #### Step 3: Attach an antenna
 Finally, connect an LTE antenna (Rubber ducky or Dome) with the `X1` click board IPX connector, aiming for a preferred gain of 5 dBi (recommended) while ensuring a minimum gain of 2 dBi (required), and insert an **M2M** SIM card into the cell module.